Bobby Dodd Stadium: Notable games

+September 27, 1913: Georgia Tech 19, Fort McPherson 0The first game at the newly christened Grant Field was between Georgia Tech and the soldiers from Atlanta's Fort McPherson.
+Georgia Tech was met with a decent fight from their Army opponent but ultimately prevailed in a 19–0 shutout.

 October 7, 1916: Georgia Tech 222, Cumberland College 0In the most lopsided game in American football history, Georgia Tech, under coach John Heisman, defeated Cumberland College, 222–0.
 It has been said that Coach Heisman was repaying the Bulldogs for a 22–0 baseball defeat the previous year in which Cumberland had allegedly used professional players to ensure victory or conversely that he was showing how that running up the score against weak opponents was vastly influential over the voters in college football rating polls.
 In any case, the Engineers (as the Georgia Tech team was known at the time) never threw a pass and never took more than four plays to score.

 November 29, 1917: Georgia Tech 68, Auburn 7This win marked the end of the first undefeated, untied National Championship season for the Yellow Jackets.
 In 1917, Georgia Tech outscored opponents 491–17 in the midst of a 33-game undefeated streak spanning over five seasons.

 December 8, 1928: Georgia Tech 20, Georgia 6This was the culmination of Georgia Tech's second perfect season and National Championship, though the Yellow Jackets would go on to the Rose Bowl to face Cal in what would turn out to be a famous game itself.
-Georgia Tech played only two away games in its 9-0 regular season lineup hosting Notre Dame, Alabama, Auburn and Georgia.
+Georgia Tech played only two away games in its 9–0 regular season lineup hosting Notre Dame, Alabama, Auburn and Georgia.
 The main reason for this is that many of the other Southern teams' stadiums were not as large or accessible as Grant Field in Midtown Atlanta.

-November 15, 1952: #4 Georgia Tech 7, #12 Alabama 3In one of the biggest games of Georgia Tech's third National Championship season, two of the highest ranked teams to ever face off on Grant Field saw Georgia Tech defeat Alabama in a closely matched defensive battle.
+November 15, 1952: #4 Georgia Tech 7, #12 Alabama 3In one of the biggest games of Georgia Tech's third national championship season, two of the highest ranked teams to ever face off on Grant Field saw Georgia Tech defeat Alabama in a closely matched defensive battle.
 Georgia Tech's Jake "Mouse" Rudolph was knocked unconscious by tackling Alabama's Bobby Marlow on a fourth-down play on the goal line late in the game, which became known as the "$125,000 tackle".
 This play prevented Alabama from scoring and provided the Yellow Jackets with the opportunity to win the game with one touch down drive.
 The victory preserved the Yellow Jackets' undefeated record, and Georgia Tech was invited to play in the Sugar Bowl and earned the bowl payout.
 Tech, which had already defeated number 6 Duke would go on to defeat Florida State, Georgia and undefeated number 7 Mississippi (in the Sugar Bowl) in the midst of a 31-game undefeated streak.